-Contact Experienced NH Workers’ Compensation Attorneys
+Contact Experienced NH Workers’ Compensation Attorneys for a Free Consultation

-At Manning & Zimmerman Law, we are proud to fight for the rights of workers who have suffered workplace injuries.
-It is essential that you have experienced legal representation from the onset of your case through litigation.
+Have you or a loved one been injured at work?
+If so, it is essential that you have competent legal representation from the onset of your case through litigation.
 Big insurance companies have lawyers looking out for their interests and you should too!
-For a free consultation with our NH workers’ compensation attorneys, call (603) 624-7200 or send us an email to info@MZLawNH.com.

 Experienced.
 Knowledgeable.
 Personally Committed to Justice.